rajinder-yadav/gazeall/README.md

 ## Diagnosing EADDRESSINUSE

 Although code has been add to perform process clean up with Gazeall is stopped, there are time when a process is left running.
-When you run a process using Gazaall you might be presented with an the following error message:
+When you run a process using Gazeall you might be presented with an the following error message:

 ```sh
 Error: listen EADDRINUSE: address already in use
 ```

 This can be easily cleaned up manually, figure out what address and or port is in use.
-Next use "lsof" to list process with open file discriptors.
+Next use "lsof" to list process with open file descriptors.
 User the "-i" flag to filter on an interface and port.

 The following will list processes with an interface opened listening on port 3000.